kp101/Wellness-Monitor/iot-monitor/README.md

 Import the following Grafana dashboard to generate the graphics above: iot-dashboard.json

+<b>crontab</b>
+The extra crontab documents the daily and weekly system maintenance under privileage mode.
+This is in addition to the user crontab for hourly update of cpu/memory/diskspace/cpu throttled/cpu temperature/cpu voltage, etc.

 note: The memory and throttled history were presented along a timeline so that maintainers can go back in time to check for memory leaks/issues or intermittant throttled due to insufficient voltages.